top of page

 "These two contradictory emotions – love for my father and aversion to my own sex – troubled my young soul with equal force.
 With a resolve and constancy rare in one so young I set about working out a plan to escape the sphere prescribed by nature and custom to the female sex.

 Freedom, a precious gift from heaven, has at last become my portion forever!
 I respire it, revel in it, feel it in my heart and soul.
 It penetrates and animates my existence.
 You, young women of my own age, only you can comprehend my rapture, only you can value my happiness!
-You, who must account every step, who cannot go fifteen feet without supervision and protection, who from the cradle to the grave are eternally guarded, God knows from whom and from what".
+You, who must account for every step, who cannot go fifteen feet without supervision and protection, who from the cradle to the grave are eternally guarded, God knows from whom and from what".

 The sun was already close to setting when the first waves hit the bow of the ship as it set off, the expanse of the azure sea sparkling before us.
 Goodbye, Old World—who knows if I'll ever see your shores again?